Japan, US to hold security talks before Kishida meets Biden | Politics

 - Japan

-Japan and the United States will hold security talks between their foreign and defence ministers in Washington the day before Japanese Prime Minister Fumio Kishida lands in the US capital next week wrapping up his tour of Group of Seven nations as Tokyo expands its military and deepen alliance with America amid China's growing influence.
+Japan and the United States will hold security talks between their foreign and Defence ministers in Washington the day before Japanese Prime Minister Fumio Kishida lands in the US capital next week wrapping up his tour of Group of Seven nations as Tokyo expands its military and deepens its alliance with America amid China's growing influence.

-Kishida will embark on a six-nation trip Monday to France, Italy, Britain and Canada ahead of his January 13 summit with US President Joe Biden.
+Kishida will embark on a five-nation trip Monday to France, Italy, Britain and Canada ahead of his January 13 summit with US President Joe Biden.
+While the two leaders last met during a Group of 20 meeting in Bali, Indonesia, Kishida's Washington visit will be his first as prime minister.

-Defense Minister Yasukazu Hamada and Foreign Minister Yoshimasa Hayashi will fly to Washington to join their American counterparts Lloyd Austin and Antony Blinken for their "2+2" security talks on Wednesday, just before their leaders' summit at the White House, Japanese officials said Friday.
+Defence Minister Yasukazu Hamada and Foreign Minister Yoshimasa Hayashi will fly to Washington to join their American counterparts Lloyd Austin and Antony Blinken for their "2+2" security talks on Wednesday, just before their leaders' summit at the White House, Japanese officials said on Friday.

 The "2+2" talks are expected to focus on their new national security strategies, released by Japan in mid-December and the United States in October, and how the two allies plan to tackle security concerns including China, North Korea and Russia.